How to Get Published: Author Guidelines for IEEE Computer Society Publications

 We accept and encourage submissions of supplemental materials for review, including short videos, animations, audio files, extended code samples, and extra text and graphics that do not fit in the article.

 All supplemental material must be submitted as separate files and must not be included within the same PDF file as the main paper submission.
 When submitting your paper in ScholarOne, upload these files as “supplemental material.”
-Files submitted to ScholarOne cannot exceed 350 MB.
+Files cannot exceed 350 MB.

 All downloadable media and files that require plug-ins, viewers, or other special software not typically included in a default browser configuration should include a link to the appropriate helper application.
 If you are submitting a video or audio file, please include a text file with a description of your supplemental material.